Treaty of Paris (1898)

 The Treaty of Paris marked the end of the Spanish Empire, apart from some small holdings.
 It had a major cultural impact in Spain known as the "Generation of '98".
 It marked the beginning of the United States as a world power.
 In the U.S., many supporters of the war opposed the treaty, which became one of the major issues in the election of 1900 when it was opposed by Democrat William Jennings Bryan, who opposed imperialism.
-Republican President William McKinley supported the treaty and was easily reelected.
+Republican President William McKinley supported the treaty and was reelected.

 Background

 The Spanish–American War began on April 25, 1898, due to a series of escalating disputes between the two nations, and ended on December 10, 1898, with the signing of the Treaty of Paris.
 It resulted in Spain's loss of its control over the remains of its overseas empire.
-After much of mainland Latin America had achieved independence, Cuba tried its hand at revolution in 1868–1878, and again in the 1890s, led by José Martí.
-Martí returned to Cuba and participated at first in the struggles against the Spanish government, but was killed on May 19, 1895.
+After much of mainland in the Americas had achieved independence, Cubans tried their hand at revolution in 1868–1878, and again in the 1890s, led by José Martí.
 The Philippines at this time also became resistant to Spanish colonial rule.
-August 26, 1896, presented the first call to revolt, led by Andrés Bonifacio, succeeded by Emilio Aguinaldo y Famy, who had his predecessor arrested.
-Bonifacio was executed on May 10, 1897.
-Aguinaldo then negotiated the Pact of Biak-na-Bato with the Spaniards and was exiled to Hong Kong along with the other revolutionary leaders.
+August 26, 1896, presented the first call to revolt, led by Andrés Bonifacio, succeeded by Emilio Aguinaldo y Famy.
+Aguinaldo then negotiated the Pact of Biak-na-Bato with the Spaniards and went into exile to Hong Kong along with the other revolutionary leaders.

-The Spanish–American War that followed had overwhelming public support in the United States due to the popular fervor towards supporting Cuban freedom as well as furthering U.S. economic interests overseas.
-The U.S. was particularly attracted to the developing sugar industry in Cuba.
-The U.S. military even falsified reports in the Philippines in order to maintain public support for involvement abroad.
-The U.S. appealed to the principles of Manifest Destiny and expansionism to justify its participation in the war, proclaiming that it was America's fate and its duty to take charge in these overseas nations.
+The Spanish–American War that followed had overwhelming public support in the United States due to the popular fervor towards supporting Cuban freedom.

 On September 16, President William McKinley issued secret written instructions to his emissaries as the Spanish–American War drew to a close:

 Negotiations

-Article V of the peace protocol between United States and Spain on August 12, 1898 read as follows:
+Article V of the peace protocol between United States and Spain on August 12, 1898, read as follows:

 The composition of the American commission was somewhat unusual in that three of its members were senators, which meant, as many newspapers pointed out, that they would later vote on the ratification of their own negotiations.
 These were American delegation's members: